ali-dot-com/Multi-Threaded-Web-Crawler/README.md

 # C++-Multi-Threaded-Web-Crawler
-This is a simple web crawler in C++ in 100 lines
+This Web Crawler was programmed in C++

-// You Need to follow Some Instructions Before run the File 1- Use Linux
+1- Use Linux Operating System (also instal g++)
 2- Install Curl Library
-3- use this command to execute : g++ file_name.cpp -lpthread -lcurl
+3- Open terminal
+4- Enter command: g++ file_name.cpp -lpthread -lcurl 5- Provided the link in the program, this crawler will crawl and show you all the links in one place